MicrosoftDocs/VBA-Docs/api/Access.GroupLevel.GroupInterval.md

 ## Remarks

 The  **GroupInterval** property specifies an interval value that records are grouped by.
-This interval differs depending on the data type and **GroupOn** property setting of the field or expression you're grouping on.
+This interval differs depending on the data type and **GroupOn** property setting of the field or expression you are grouping on.
 For example, you can set the **GroupInterval** property to 1 if you want to group records by the first character of a Text field, such as ProductName.

 The  **GroupInterval** property settings are **Long** values that depend on the field's data type and its **GroupOn** property setting.
 The default **GroupInterval** setting is 1.